 How do I do that?

 At the top of this page, and every page, is a subscribe button.
-As of right now, we do not have a newsletter (this could change), but by subscribing to this blog, you will receive notifications via email when a new post goes live.
+By subscribing to this blog, you will receive notifications via email when a new post goes live.
 If you'd prefer not to get email, you can also follow Bookworms Discover on Twitter or Facebook.

-Thank you for your support and we look forward to discovering new reads together in 2018!
+Thank you for your support and we look forward to discovering new reads together!

 Founding Bookworm & Indie Author